 When Alex Rosewater tries to start up Big Fau, Big Fau goes through the whole "Cast in the name of God" stuff before going into "Ye Not" before shutting down.
 It's not the fact that Big Fau shuts down automatically due to missing components, but is actively rejecting Alex with the "Ye Not."
 An executioner's weapon would be blessed by a priest, so when it was used, the executioner's role was ordained by God, and thus, not a murderer.
 Hence "Ye Not Guilty."
 Alex thinks he IS a god and thus the practice falls apart.

-Alan Gabriel didn't think of himself as a god, but tried to use the the instrument of God for murder, was found guilty of this sin ("Ye guilty" in contrast to the usual "Ye not guilty") and was himself slain by the executioner's weapon he tried to abuse.
+Alan Gabriel tried to use the instrument of God for murder.
+He was thus found guilty of this sin ("Ye guilty" in contrast to the usual "Ye not guilty") and was himself slain by the executioner's weapon he tried to abuse.

 Roger's Catch Phrases "It's Show Time" and "Action" make a lot more sense at the end of the series.

 In episode 11, when the sax player and his blind girlfriend are eating, there's no food on his plate, but he makes motions and noises with his utensils as though he's eating.
 At first I thought this was an oversight by the animators, but then I realized: they're dirt-poor; he's secretly giving her his food.

 The Big archetype is extremely fast and flexible but the Bigs themselves aren't.
 I can't think why it would be so flexible but the speed makes sense since while Bigs are slow but they have heavy weaponry and armor to slow them down.